metacpan/metacpan-cpan-extracted/distros/T/Text-vCard-Precisely/README.md

 - Android 4.4.x can't parse vCard4.0

-To handle an address book with several vCard entries in it, start with [Text::vFile::asData](https://github.com/richardc/perl-text-vfile-asdata) and then come back to this module.
+To handle an address book with several vCard entries in it, start with [Text::vFile::asData](https://metacpan.org/pod/Text::vFile::asData) and then come back to this module.

-Note that the vCard RFC requires version() and full\_name().
+Note that the vCard RFC requires `VERSION` and `FN`.
 This module does not check or warn yet if these conditions have not been met

 # Constructors

 ## load\_hashref($HashRef)

-Accepts an HashRef that looks like below:
+Accepts a HashRef that looks like below:

     my $hashref = {
        N   => [ 'Gump', 'Forrest', '', 'Mr.', '' ],